neil-lindquist/neil-lindquist.github.io/cv.md

 # Professional Experience

 Developer Technology Engineer - NVIDIA (January 2024 through the present)
+* Implementing and optimizing functionality in math libraries including cuSolverDx, cuSolver, and cuPQC.
+* Providing guidance in linear algebra and GPU performance optimization to customers and internal teams.
+* Benchmarking and optimizing customer codes, including for supercomputer RFPs.

 Research Associate - University of Tennessee (August 2023 through December 2023)
- * Debugging and optimizing [SLATE](http://icl.utk.edu/slate/) (a distributed, heterogeneous, dense linear algebra library) on the Frontier supercomputer.
+ * Debugged and optimized [SLATE](http://icl.utk.edu/slate/) (a distributed, heterogeneous, dense linear algebra library) on the Frontier supercomputer.
- * Polishing LU alternatives from my graduate work for inclusion in SLATE.
+ * Polished LU alternatives from my graduate work for inclusion in SLATE.

 Graduate Research Assistant - University of Tennessee (July 2019 through July 2023)
- * Developing optimizations and algorithms to address the performance of pivoting in dense, distributed LU factorizations.
+ * Developed optimizations and algorithms to address the performance of pivoting in dense, distributed LU factorizations.
    * Primarily focused on [SLATE](http://icl.utk.edu/slate/).
    * Approaches include randomization, relaxing pivoting criteria, and additive perturbations.
  * Experimented with mixing double and single floating point precision in GMRES, a sparse, iterative linear solver.